North Country Trail Association

 Michigan

 • Wilderness State Park.
 Bridges are closed south of Goose Pond.
 Follow the trails to the east and north side of the pond to connect to existing trail by the dam.
-The Michigan DNR hopes to rebuild the bridges by end of summer in 2023.
+The Michigan DNR hopes to rebuild the bridges by end of summer in 2024.

 • Ontonagon County.
 The bridge over Bush Creek failed in 2021 and is closed by the Ottawa National Forest.
 Please use extreme caution when crossing the creek.
+Completed construction is planned by the end of September 2024.

 Ohio